 Did I like her?

 She was annoying, self involved, and weird.
-She always thinks everyone's business was her own business.
+She always thought everyone's business was her own business.
 If nagging were a sport, she would take first, second, and third.
 There was practically nothing about her I liked.
-If she wasn't pretty, I probably wouldn't even look at her.
+If she wasn't pretty, I probably wouldn't even have looked at her.
 Everything I liked about her was physical…this was lust, not anything else.

 I flinched at how mean I sounded, but I'll be damned if it wasn't true.